 Participate in startup competitions.
 Startup competitions, like TechCrunch Disrupt’s Startup Battlfield or Hatch Pitch, offer the opportunity to pitch your company and ideas in front of a live audience, often times in front of judges who are also venture capitalists.
 Media are also frequently in attendance, especially if it’s at an event like Disrupt or SXSW.
 It offers you a chance to get on their radar (not to mention the VCs as well.)
 There are a ton of them out there.
 Find a few that best fit your startup and apply!

-Gather some competitor intel.
-Unless you’re the stubborn startup CEO who constantly declares they have no competitors; you probably in fact do have a few competitors.
+Gather competitor intel.
+Unless you’re the stubborn startup who constantly declares they have no competitors; you probably in fact do have a few competitors.
 Do some research into where they’re being covered in the media and the reporters that are covering them.
 These indicate opportunities where you could be building relationships and getting coverage as well.
 At the end of the day, you don’t want to be losing ground to a competitor because they’re grabbing eyeballs in spots where you could be too.

 There you have it.
 A few ways to get some media love around your startup.
 Always remember to do your research and make sure you’re reaching out to the right reporter with something worth their time.
 You don’t want to burn bridges before they’re even built.